 Saturday Sunny.
 Light winds becoming NE/SE 15 to 20 km/h in the morning.

 Sunday Cloudy.
 Medium (40%) chance of showers, most likely in the evening.
 The chance of a thunderstorm.
 Winds N/NE 15 to 25 km/h tending N/NW during the morning.

-Tuesday Hot and mostly sunny.
-Slight (20%) chance of a shower in the northeast in the afternoon and evening.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm north of Mt Isa in the afternoon and evening.
-Winds N/NW 15 to 25 km/h shifting S/SE 20 to 30 km/h during the morning.
+Monday Cloudy.
+Medium (60%) chance of showers in the morning and afternoon.
+The chance of a thunderstorm in the morning and afternoon.
+Winds N/NW 20 to 30 km/h shifting S/SE during the morning.

 Northwest Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 South Australians are waking to assess the damage amid rising floodwaters, after two nights of severe weather that battered much of the state.